bandprotocol/falcon/README.md

 ### 3. Scheduler
 - Executes tasks for each `TunnelRelayer` periodically.
 - Penalizes failing tasks with an exponential backoff.
-- Synchornizes with BandChain periodically to ensure that Falcon keeps all tunnels aligned and up-to-date with BandChain.
+- Synchronizes with BandChain periodically to ensure that Falcon keeps all tunnels aligned and up-to-date with BandChain.

 ### 4. Tunnel Relayer
 - Fetches tunnel information and packet by `BandChain Client` and `Chain Provider`